biojava/biojava-tutorial/structure/crystal-contacts.md

-# How to calculate all crystal contacts in a PDB structure
+# How to find all crystal contacts in a PDB structure

 ## Why crystal contacts?

-A protein structure is determined by X-ray diffraction by producing a crystal - an infinite lattice of molecules - of the protein.
+A protein structure is determined by X-ray diffraction from a protein crystal, i.e. an infinite lattice of molecules.
 Thus the end result of the diffraction experiment is a crystal lattice and not just a single molecule.
 However the PDB file only contains the coordinates of the Asymmetric Unit, defined as the minimum unit needed to reconstruct the full crystal using symmetry operators.

 ## Getting the set of unique contacts in the crystal lattice